observablehq/plot/README.md

 #### Plot.areaY(*data*, *options*)

-Equivalent to [Plot.area](#plotareadata-options), except that the *x* option specifies the *x1* channel, and if the *y* option is specified, it corresponds to the *y2* channel while the *y1* channel defaults to zero.This constructor is typically used for horizontal-oriented area charts (*e.g.*, when time goes right→).
+Equivalent to [Plot.area](#plotareadata-options), except that the *x* option specifies the *x1* channel, and if the *y* option is specified, it corresponds to the *y2* channel while the *y1* channel defaults to zero.
+This constructor is typically used for horizontal-oriented area charts (*e.g.*, when time goes right→).

 ### Bar